kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Function Completion: `Ok(())`
 Once the crawler starts (or fails gracefully), the function returns Ok(()).
 Looking backwards I think it would be better to replace `std::thread::sleep` with `tokio::time::sleep(DELAY_TIME).await`, because the function is `async`, using `std::thread::sleep` may block the async runtime.
-It would happen as:
-When I call `std::thread::sleep`, it blocks the entire OS thread, meaning that:
+It would happen as when I call `std::thread::sleep`, it blocks the entire OS thread, meaning that:

 - The runtime cannot schedule other tasks on that thread while it's sleeping.
 - This can cause a significant slowdown, especially if the number of available worker threads is limited.